 Several authors have discussed various bistable mechanism characteristics, including the design of particular examples of bistable mechanisms [1-4].
 Particular interest has emerged recently in bistable micro-mechanisms, where power requirements may be greatly reduced by using bistable mechanisms, which require energy only to switch states, while requiring no energy to maintain state [5].
-Bistable microvalves [6-9], micro-switches and -relays [10-15], and even a bistable fiber-optic switch [16] have been demonstrated.
-A bistable system which would provide the spring force for assembling microparts has also been suggested [17].
-Work is even progressing in the design of multistable systems [18].
-This paper, rather than presenting examples of bistable mechanisms, develops theory to identify mechanism configurations that guarantee bistable behavior.
+Bistable microvalves [6-9], microswitches and micro-relays [10-13], and even a bistable fiberoptic switch [14] have been demonstrated.
+A bistable system which would provide the spring force for assembling microparts has also been suggested [15].
+This paper, rather than presenting examples of bistable mechanisms, develops theory that identifies mechanism configurations that guarantee bistable behavior.